 About the properties of photons

-- A photon is an elementary particle and represents a quantum (plural =quanta) of light – the smallest quantity into which light can be divided.
+- A photon is a type of elementary particle that is a quantum (plural = quanta) of the electromagnetic field.
+This means that it is the smallest quantity into which light can be divided.

 Other properties of photons include:

 - Photons have zero rest mass but have energy and momentum proportional to their frequency.

 - Unlike other kinds of elementary particles, photons have no rest mass.

 - Photons are electrically neutral, meaning they have no electric charge.